jmcoholich/jmcoholich.github.io/content/post/FoundationPose/index.md

 ---
 This blog post is about my experience using [FoundationPose](https://nvlabs.github.io/FoundationPose/) with [LangSAM](https://github.com/luca-medeiros/lang-segment-anything).
 It is meant to provide advice for others and qualitative third-party results for reference.

 **TL;DR** FoundationPose combined with LangSAM works somewhat well out of the box, but struggles significantly with small objects and occlusions.
-I was able to improve results on some tasks by adding an L1 temporal-consistency score on bounding boxes and a few data annotations.
+I was able to improve results on some tasks by adding an L1 temporal-consistency score on bounding boxes and a few manual data annotations.
 The model/code has no built-in way of dealing with objects going out-of-frame or complete occlusion, which is a big practical limitation.
-We're still exploring newer models or other ways to improve results.
+We're still exploring newer models and other ways to improve results.
 Also, see the [Conclusion](#conclusion).

 # FoundationPose Overview

 FoundationPose is a 6D object pose estimation model.
 It is trained on synthetically-augmented [Objaverse](https://objaverse.allenai.org/) objects.
 At inference time, the model generates multiple pose hypotheses, ranks them, and outputs the rank 0 pose estimate.
 Unlike previous works, FoundationPose does not need to build a NeRF of the object first.

 FoundationPose operates either in a model-based or model-free mode, where "model" refers to a 3D mesh of the tracked object.
 To run FoundationPose model-free, several reference images of the object need to be supplied.
-I only tried the model-based version of FoundationPose.
+I've only tried the model-based version of FoundationPose.

 For more details, see the [paper](https://arxiv.org/abs/2312.08344), however an in-depth understanding of FoundationPose is not required to use the model.
 Below is an overview of their method (Figure 2 from the paper).